rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 })
 ```

-## Tools, Capabilities and Dig Types
+## Tools, Capabilities, and Dig Types

 Dig types are groups which are used to define how strong a node is when dug
 with different tools.